emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

     } port_s;

-Operating systems limit the number of files that a process can have open simultanously, so to avoid running out of file handles, it is necessary to close ports when you are done with them.
+Operating systems limit the number of files that a process can have open simultaneously, so to avoid running out of file handles, it is necessary to close ports when you are done with them.
 If a Scheme program fails to call ``close-input-file``, then the underlying file handle should still be closed when the port object :term:`dies <dead>`.
 This procedure is